CleverRaven/Cataclysm-DDA/doc/TESTING_YOUR_CHANGES.md

 tiles, type `s` to spawn a special.
 Spawning individual pieces of overmap terrain is usually not as commonly used and less useful in that sense.

-Make sure to only spawn overmap specials in the non-red areas, or they will not be applied.
+Make sure to only spawn overmap specials in the non-highlighted areas, or they will not be applied.

 ### Monsters